Home maintenance log and record keeping for homeowners

 What to log alongside the service history

-This is what turns a maintenance log into a home management system — not more columns in a spreadsheet, just the right information linked together.
+That's what turns a maintenance log into a home management system: not more columns in a spreadsheet, just the right information linked together.

 Where most people go wrong